 Maybe you have to wash your marijuana before you dry and cure it, but you can still get high off of it.

-I suggest that after a powdery mildew infestation, if you’re willing to get rid of all your plants, thoroughly sterilize your grow equipment and room (most likely using a sulfur burner), and then start over again growing your marijuana from seed, that’s the safest (although painful) way to do it.
+I suggest that after a powdery mildew infestation, if you’re willing to get rid of all your plants, thoroughly sterilize your grow equipment and room (most likely using a sulfur burner), then start over again growing your marijuana from seed.